 - All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2021) which covers Safeguarding information for all staff. - School leaders including the DSL will read the entire document.
-School leaders and all members of staff who work directly with children will access Annex B within Keeping Children Safe in Education 2021. - all members of staff who do not work directly with children will read Annex A.
+School leaders and all members of staff who work directly with children will access Annex B within Keeping Children Safe in Education 2021.

-All Members of staff have signed to confirm that they have read and understood Part One and Annex B. This will be indicated on a separate column on the schools Single Central Record
+All Members of staff have signed to confirm that they have read and understood Part One and Annex B. (The signed record is kept in each school office and recorded on the school single central record).

-The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of St Michael's internal safeguarding processes as part of their induction delivered by the Miss Daniels our SENco in the case of new support staff or volunteers and Miss smart the deputy head for any new teaching staff

-- All staff should undergo safeguarding and child protection training (including online safety) at induction.
+- The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of the St James CE Primary internal safeguarding processes as part of their induction.
+(This will be through a meeting and training with the DSL). - All staff should undergo safeguarding and child protection training (including online safety) at induction.
 The training should be regularly updated.
 Induction and training should be in line with advice from the local three safeguarding partners.
-This training will include online safety and will take place at least annually. - In addition to child protection training all members of staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy by being directed to the staff intranet and sharepoint - Governing bodies and proprietors should recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+This training will include online safety and will take place at least annually. - In addition to child protection training all members of staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy.
+(List how this will be achieved through discussion with the supervising manager on first arrival at the school and the issue of the acceptable use policy for signing.) - Governing bodies and proprietors should recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
 Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL and Head Teacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained.
+Safeguarding training will be delivered to all staff through an annual INSET event delivered either by a commissioned safeguarding trainer or the DSL.
+Staff are required to complete online training for example Prevent and provide the certificate to the office for recording on the single central record.
+E-mail and staff briefing updates are provided during the year as guidance is revised and issued.

-This will be issued during the first FGB meeting of each academic year - St Michael's School has a nominated lead for the Governing Body- Mr Daniel Coleman, all members of the Governing Body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+St James CE Primary has a nominated lead for the Governing Body Kerrie Cook. all members of the Governing Body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.